sergiosusa/steamtradematcher-enhanced/README.md

 * Add filter actions to exchange results page:
   * Filter by users type: BOT or non BOT.
   * Sort by trades quantity.
+  * Configure each trade result, selecting the game to trade and also which cards to trade.

 * Add useful links and information to "Full Sets Calculator" tool:
   * [Steam Card Exchange](https://www.steamcardexchange.net/) to game's inventory.
   * Calculate and mark surplus badges with a border color: RED (only surplus badges) and GREEN (some surplus badges).